Blog · Approx. 8 minute read

 Before we look more closely at BNPL for business, let’s briefly look at B2C BNPL for more context.

-BNPL has become very popular as it often features interest-free periods and no deposit requirements.
-This makes it easier for users to access products that might otherwise have been too expensive to purchase on the spot.
+BNPL is popular because it often features interest-free periods and no deposit requirements.
+Users can then access products that might otherwise have been too expensive to purchase on the spot.

-For many consumers, this is very useful.
-However, there is some controversy around it, too.
-Critics claim that it can encourage irresponsible spending and lead some users into debt.
+This is appealing to many consumers.
+But there is some controversy around it.
+Critics claim that it encourages irresponsible spending and leads some users into debt.

-Regulation has appeared in some countries to counter bad practices in the BNPL industry, such as excessive rates and misleading advertising.
+Regulation has appeared in some countries to counter bad practices in the BNPL industry.
+These cover issues around excessive rates and misleading advertising.

 Business-to-Business (B2B) BNPL